 Yes.
-If the individual who tested positive is determined to have been on campus when they would have been contagious, there are several levels of communication:
+If the individual who tested positive is determined to have been on campus when they would have been contagious, there may be several levels of communication:

 - In the same cohort: Information about quarantine requirements and symptoms to watch for

-- At school: Notification about which building the positive test came back in AND note in the ongoing school communications via a dashboard
+- At school: Notification about which building the positive test came back in via This Week with GDS AND note in the ongoing school communications via a dashboard

 Q. What happens if someone tests positive?

 The parents of the child who tests positive or the employee who tests positive will receive guidance from the DC Department of Health and a recommendation to contact your primary care physician.
-We will be following OSSE’s return to school criteria following a positive test.
+We will be following OSSE’s return to school criteria, which can be found as part of the guidance on the frequently updated OSSE COVID-19 Guidance and Resources page, following a positive test.

-Anyone who is determined to be a close contact of the individual who tests positive will be moved to GDS Virtual Campus and required to quarantine for 10–14 days.
+Anyone who is determined to be a close contact of the individual who tests positive will be moved to GDS Virtual Campus and required to quarantine for 10–14 days following exposure, based on both DOH and GDS need.
+DOH may release a child from quarantine before GDS allows a return.
 They will also receive guidance from the DC Department of Health.

 Q. Who pays for testing?

 GDS covers the full cost of testing with CIAN Diagnostics.
-For baseline testing conducted by Children’s National Medical Center in October and November, Children's will bill each individual's insurance and will bill GDS for anyone who is not insured.
-If you receive a bill for testing, please reach out to RiskResponse@gds.org.
+If you received a bill from the testing with Children’s National Medical Center in October or November, please reach out to RiskResponse@gds.org for next steps.

 Q. What if I can’t make it to GDS for testing?